I’ll start with a quote by Jakob Nielsen, co-founder of the Nielsen Norman Group, pioneers in web usability.

 “On the Web, usability is a necessary condition for survival.
 If a website is difficult to use, people leave.
 If the homepage fails to clearly state what a company offers and what users can do on the site, people leave.
 If users get lost on a website, they leave.
 If a website's information is hard to read or doesn't answer users' key questions, they leave.
 Note a pattern here?”

 So, how does a website owner make their site usable?
 It seems like a very subjective metric, one that would be different depending on who you ask.
 I disagree.
 I think that often the subjective can be made objective.
 For example, Quality (of websites, bird feeders, motorcycles) can actually be intrinsically measurable.
-For more on this, I suggest reading Zen and the art of Motorcycle Maintenance in which a fictional character becomes obsessed with systematically describing what defines “good” writing.
+For more on this, I suggest reading Zen and the Art of Motorcycle Maintenance in which a fictional character becomes obsessed with systematically describing what defines “good” writing.
 It can be difficult to create these systems though - His philosophical investigations eventually drove him insane, and he was subjected to electroconvulsive therapy, which permanently changed his personality.
 So to make things easy on you (and to avoid the need for shock therapy), I’ve done some of the dirty work.

-Accessibility = Usability
+Website Accessibility = Website Usability

 Further, I would say that accessibility = usability (however, the inverse is not necessarily true).
 After all what accessibility really means: Web accessibility is the inclusive practice of ensuring there are no barriers that prevent interaction with, or access to, websites on the World Wide Web by people with physical disabilities, situational disabilities, and socio-economic restrictions on bandwidth and speed.
 In short, when your website is accessible, your website is usable by the largest population possible.